Introduction

 Training, support and supervision

-We ensure all children, families and staff at Hireup understand their obligations and know who to tell if they observe abuse, are a victim, or if they notice inappropriate behaviour.
+We endeavour to ensure all children, families and staff at Hireup understand their obligations and know who to tell if they observe or suspect risk of harm, harm, bullying, harassment, abuse, neglect or violence; are a victim of such behaviours, or if they notice inappropriate behaviour.

-We take all allegations of child abuse and reportable conduct seriously and are committed to ensuring allegations are addressed in accordance with Hireup’s processes for responding to and reporting suspected abuse.
+We take all allegations or suspicion of harm to a child or reportable conduct seriously and are committed to ensuring allegations are addressed in accordance with Hireup’s processes for responding to and reporting suspected harm to children.

 The following conduct must be reported: